UN-OCHA/rwint-trello-connectors/README.md

 Configuration
 -------------

 The scripts need some configuration.
-This can should be passed using the `CONFIG` environment variable.
+This is defined in a JSON file, whose path should be passed using the `CONFIG` environment variable.

-Ex: `CONFIG=$(cat config/countries.config.json) node src/countries.js`
+Ex: `CONFIG=../config/countries.config.json node src/countries.js`

 The `config` directory contains examples that just need to the Trello API crendentials and board ID.